tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is EMPTY or if the value of dwc:eventDate is not a valid ISO 8601-1 date; otherwise RUN_HAS_RESULT with the result being the duration (sensu ISO 8601-1) expressed in the dwc:eventDate, in seconds.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:Empty or if the value of dwc:eventDate is not a valid ISO 8601-1 date; otherwise RUN_HAS_RESULT with the result being the duration (sensu ISO 8601-1) expressed in the dwc:eventDate, in seconds.

 ### Information Elements